 This lesson probably looks/sounds boring, but please read it through for the best class experience.
 Thanks!!

-This course was created using Scrivener for Mac 3.0.3 on a Mac running Mac OS X High Sierra (10.13.1).
+This course was created using Scrivener for Mac 3.0.3 on a Mac running Mac OS X High Sierra (10.13.1), though I've made some updates for Scrivener for Mac 3.1x, which are noted in the text.
 If you’re using different versions, you may see some differences in appearance or functionality between the course material and your own system.

 NOTE: Scrivener 3 requires MacOS 10.12 (Sierra) or higher.